 |Word Power Made Easy- Norman Lewis

 |English for General Competitions: from Plinth to Paramount (Volume - 1)- Neetu Singh

 Great Practices to Ace SBI Clerk English Preparation

 The section-wise approach to SBI PO English preparation will be fruitful only when you follow certain study habits and patterns.
 These general practices and exercises for studying English are essential to make the maximum use of your time.

-Reading habit- Read anything and everything you get in English with a dictionary by your side.
-Make reading your hobby and materials from newspapers, magazines to storybooks- all are equally effective.
+- Reading habit- Read anything and everything you get in English with a dictionary by your side.

-Subscribe to national newspapers- Newspapers like “The Hindu” and “Times of India” keep you updated with the current affairs as well as help to improve your vocabulary in English.
+- Subscribe to national newspapers- Newspapers like “The Hindu” and “Times of India” keep you updated with the current affairs as well as help to improve your vocabulary in English.
 Specifically, read the editorial pages of the newspapers.

-Make notes of unknown words- When you are reading any material and come across an unfamiliar word, note it down and look up its meaning.
+- Make notes of unknown words- When you are reading any material and come across an unfamiliar word, note it down and look up its meaning.
 Go through these notes for last-minute preparation.
 Also, look up the synonyms, antonyms, and similar words as well as the correct spelling to stay well prepared.

-Practice with a time limit- While you practice the different sections in English language, set a timer and do so to improve your speed at the same time.
+- Practice with a time limit- While you practice the different sections in the English language, set a timer and do so to improve your speed at the same time.

-Practice from CAT books- English language section at CAT/MAT/XAT level examination is the toughest and hence, practicing and able to accurately solve these questions will make SBI PO easier.
+- Practice from CAT books- English language section at CAT/MAT/XAT level examination is the toughest and hence, practising and able to accurately solve these questions will make SBI PO easier.